tobiasschmidt89/tobiasschmidt.me/src/pages/index.md

 <section>

-Hi, I'm [Tobi](/profile/), a hands-on digitalisation expert in Munich---an engineer at heart with a business value-driven mindset.
-I currently work at the intersection of online marketing, business intelligence and marketing automation to enable companies to deliver dependable, personalised and profitable digital experiences to their customers.
+*An engineer at heart with a business value-driven mindset.* I currently work at the intersection of online marketing, business intelligence and marketing automation to enable companies to deliver dependable, personalised and profitable digital experiences to their customers.
 On my blog, I am sharing thoughts on digitalisation and the web.

 </section><section>